phulelouch/catalyst_challenge/README.md

 - [ ] Apply Security measurement: OS Injection
 - [ ] Generate test script
 - [ ] A frontend web for easy test
+- [ ] Create a docker-compose.yml to have a seperate volume so that we can do docker run directly without have to use /bin/bash